picosix/cv/README.md

 ##### Picosix Static Sever [p6-static](https://github.com/picosix/p6-static)

 This is production base on my tutorial writed at [p6-static-example](https://github.com/picosix/p6-static-example).
-On this project, I train somebody create a server to render image - return an image with specific size.
+On this project, I try to coaching somebody create a server to render image - return an image with specific size.

 I used